ros2/rmw_connextdds/README.md

 - *synchronous*: Set publish mode of every user Data Writer to Synchronous.
 - *asynchronous*: Set publish mode of every user Data Writer to Asynchronous.
-- *auto*: Let Connext chose the publish mode.
+- *auto*: Connext will choose the publish mode according to the QoS XML configuration.
+If no XML file is used, Connext will use the default publish mode (Synchronous).

 This variable is not used by `rmw_connextddsmicro`, since it doesn't automatically override `DDS_DataWriterQos::publish_mode::kind`.